WarmisharrowPy/Data-Entry-Form-integrated-with-local-Excel-file-/README.md

 In case any error pops up install this - `pip3 install tkinter`

+**After installation**

+**Steps to be followed**

+Step 1: Create a local Excel sheet in your PC.

+Step 2: Now go to properties and copy the file path and attach it into the Code. py file.

+Now test your code.

 **Issues**

 If you encounter any problems feel free to open a new issue.
 Before that check other closed issues and check if your issue matches with any older issues.